N-Demir/EDGS/NOTES.md

+I really like their usage of wandb and the outputs at the end of runs.
+Pretty.
+In the long run probably a good idea

+---
 Neat that the homogeneous camera matrices are used to
 - select a representative subset of K cameras (first get K clusters with k-means, then select the camera closest to each cluster center)
 - then to select nearest neighboring camera to each camera